Alexander Buchanan (stockman)

 Alexander Buchanan (3 November 1810 – 21 May 1865) was an early pioneer in South Australia, responsible for bringing sheep overland from NSW, most notably for pastoralist, Frederick Dutton.
 He later served as manager at Anlaby Station.
 He was also a Justice of the Peace.

 Early life

-Alexander Buchanan was born in Glasgow, Scotland, the son of Jean Logan and Alexander Buchanan, a coffee plantation owner with interests in Newport and St. Mary, Jamaica.
+Buchanan was born in Glasgow, Scotland, the son of Jean Logan and Alexander Buchanan, a coffee plantation owner with interests in Newport and St. Mary, Jamaica.

-His parents soon returned to Glasgow after his birth, leaving Alexander in Scotland.
+His parents returned to Jamaica soon after his birth, leaving Alexander in Scotland.
 He attended Glasgow High School and Glasgow College.
 He gained commercial experience in Glasgow and Manchester before moving to Canada.

-In 1832, Alexander relocated to Toronto, Canada to establish a mercantile and importing business with his half brother.
+In 1832, Buchanan relocated to Toronto, Canada, to establish a mercantile and importing business with his half brother.
 It was reputedly the first business to import from the UK directly to Toronto.
 On account of finding the business uncongenial, he returned to Scotland in 1838 and shortly after sailed from the port of Greenock, Scotland, for Adelaide, South Australia aboard the Welcome which arrived 3 April 1839.